denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

-Antonia Majaca has called "epistemic disobedience" (quoting  Walter Mignolo).[^cause] Femke Snelting and Ted Byfield remind us that whatever is meant by "universal" access to knowledge must include a multiplicity of voices---not *the* universal but a tangled network of universalisms--- international, planetary, intergalactic.
+Antonia Majaca has called "epistemic disobedience" (quoting  Walter Mignolo).[^cause] Femke Snelting and Ted Byfield remind us that whatever is meant by "universal" access to knowledge must include a multiplicity of voices---not *the* universal but a tangled network of universalisms---international, planetary, intergalactic.

 [^sci]: [http://sci-hub.io/](http://sci-hub.io/)